Key information

 You’ll adopt research methodologies to gain insights into user needs and inform design decisions.

 You’ll conceptualise solutions that are focused on the human experience and apply UX principles through an industry project.
-Using technical skills in UX software, you’ll craft interfaces that feel intuitive.
+Using technical skills in UX software, such as Figma and Sketch, you’ll craft interfaces that feel intuitive.

 This module will enable you to bridge gaps between products and people through user-centric design.